jarom-bradshaw/FunBankApp/README.md

 - [How to automate Swagger Documentation](https://swagger.io/docs/)

 # Future Work

+Note: This product is in the making.
+I am currently only locally hosting it and will later push it to the cloud.

 I have outlined future enhancements on a Trello board.
 As I am currently working on this project alone, I am seeking collaborators, especially those skilled in frontend development and graphic design.
 If interested, please reach out to me at jarombrads@gmail.com.
 I would love to work with you to bring this application to fruition.